A listicale of the most common fashion mistakes that make you look old, but that you can easily avoid. Tips are given as well.

 - Metallic tops with leggings and stiletto heels.

 - Jeans or jackets with an ethnic print.
+If you love them wear learn how to look ageless in ethnic prints right over 50.

 - Tie-dyed anything.